 - any fee, bonus or commission

-- any holiday, sick or maternity pay
+- any holiday, sick, Maternity, Paternity or Parent's Leave pay

 - any other return or payment for work (whether made under the contract of employment or otherwise),